 Connected and automated mobility is reshaping the European transport ecosystem, making it safer, more accessible and more sustainable.
 ACEM members are working actively to ensure that motorcycles will be part of this future connected world.

-Cooperative Intelligent Transport Systems

-One of the most frequent human errors in accident situations is failure to see motorcycles within traffic, either because of driver's lack of attention, temporary view obstruction, low conspicuity of the motorcycle or an inability to correctly estimate an approaching motorcycle's speed.
-The motorcycle industry sees vehicle to vehicle (V2V) communication as a technology which has a high potential to improve road safety across the EU and to lead to better integration of motorcycles in the transport system.

-From the Memorandum of Understanding on C-ITS to the Connected Motorcycle Consortium

-In March 2014, the motorcycle industry adopted a Memorandum of Understanding to coordinate the deployment of safety relevant C-ITS technology on motorcycles.
+Cooperative Intelligent Transport Systems One of the most frequent human errors in accident situations is failure to see motorcycles within traffic, either because of driver's lack of attention, temporary view obstruction, low conspicuity of the motorcycle or an inability to correctly estimate an approaching motorcycle's speed.
+The motorcycle industry sees vehicle-to-vehicle (V2V) communication as a technology which has a high potential to improve road safety across the EU and to lead to better integration of motorcycles in the transport system.
+From the Memorandum of Understanding on C-ITS to the Connected Motorcycle Consortium In March 2014, the motorcycle industry adopted a Memorandum of Understanding to coordinate the deployment of safety-relevant C-ITS technology on motorcycles.
 In 2015, building on the MoU on C-ITS, motorcycle manufacturers, suppliers, researchers and associations joined forces to create the Connected Motorcycle Consortium (CMC)1.
-An R&D platform whose main objective is to define common basic specifications for motorcycle ITS by focusing on evaluation, verification and requirements standardisation.
-The CMC is working on around 30 'use cases' in which connectivity between vehicles would allow the possibility to warn drivers and riders of potentially dangerous situations.

-1 www.cmc-info.net

-Towards an eCall system for motorcycles

-eCall systems represent an additional opportunity to increase safety for motorcyclists, that is why the industry is actively working to prepare the ground for its future deployment.

-On the basis of the minimum requirements for a motorcycle-specific eCall system that is embedded in the vehicle, as defined in the European project I_HeERO, the industry has worked together with public authorities to adapt the existing CEN standards.

-The current CEN technical specifications for eCall devices for motorcycles are now being assessed jointly by the industry and Public Safety Answering Points (PSAPs) within the framework of the sAFE project2.

-Ensuring that ADAS and future automated cars are safe for all road users

-The detection of smaller dynamic objects such as motorcycles still presents a challenge for cars equipped with ADAS (advanced driver assistance systems).
+The main objective of this platform has been to define common basic specifications for motor-cycle ITS in areas such as: triggering conditions, localisation accuracy, algorithms and communicated data, as well as rider interface and antenna performance.
+The CMC is working on around 30 'use cases' in which connectivity between vehicles would allow the possibility to warn drivers and riders of potentially dangerous situations. eCall systems for motorcycles In case of an accident, the eCall systems have the potential to help riders using motorcycles, mainly in rural and remote areas, to communicate to relevant entities that an emergency occurred.
+An eCall solution based on Third Party Service (TPS) has already been offered as optional for some years.
+Riders are also able to use some aftermarket products available on the market, such as smartphone APPs, or a rider based eCall systems (connected to helmets, jackets, or airbags).
+The motorcycle Industry supports a diversified and flexible approach towards motorcycle eCall systems, which will be a strong enabler for future innovation.
+Vehicle based eCall systems require the consideration of certain motorcycle specificities.
+Industry activities are paving the way for the future deployment of 112 based In-Vehicle-Systems (IVS), but PSAP's standards for common interpretation are needed to support future voluntary deployment to avoid false calls.
+Ensuring that ADAS and future automated cars are safe for all road users The detection of smaller dynamic objects such as motorcycles still presents a challenge for cars equipped with ADAS (advanced driver assistance systems).
 Advanced drivers' assistance systems and future automated cars must be able to identify and react to motorcycles in a safe manner.
 The motorcycle industry calls on policy makers to address this safety issue as a matter of urgency.

-^{2.} The sAFE project runs between January 2019 and December 2020.
-The project partners are BMW Motorrad, KTM, Piaggio, Yamaha, Kawasaki (full partners); and BRP, Harley-Davidson, Honda, Suzuki, Triumph, and ACEM (associated partners).